 - -AprintAllQualifiers, -AprintVerboseGenerics, -Adetailedmsgtext, -Anomsgtext Amount of detail in messages; see Section 31.12.1. - -Aignorejdkastub, -Anocheckjdk, -AstubDebug Stub and JDK libraries; see Section 31.12.2. - -Afilenames, -Ashowchecks, -AshowInferenceSteps Progress tracing; see Section 31.12.3. - -AoutputArgsToFile Output the compiler command-line arguments to a file.
 Useful when the command line is generated and executed by a tool, such as a build system.
-This produces a standalone command line that can be executed independently of the tool that generated it can make it easier to reproduce, report, and debug issues.
+This produces a standalone command line that can be executed independently of the tool that generated it (such as a build system).
+That command line makes it easier to reproduce, report, and debug issues.
 For example, the command line can be modified to enable attaching a debugger.
-See Section 31.12.4. - -Aflowdotdir, -Averbosecfg, -Acfgviz Draw a visualization of the CFG (control flow graph); see Section 31.12.5.
+See Section 31.12.4.